 “Nothing is impossible, in fact the word itself says, ‘I’m possible’.” - Audrey Hepburn

 Originally from Canada, I moved to New Zealand in 2004.
-After multiple years working in Human Resources, I retrained as a teacher and have been in the classroom for five years now; three in collaborative spaces.
+After multiple years working in Human Resources, I retrained as a teacher and this is now my sixth year in the classroom.
 The above quote sums up my philosophy in teaching.
 I believe nothing is impossible and that every child is on their own unique journey.
 What a privilege that we get to be a part of ‘the ride’ and support them as they grow emotionally and academically.

 “Do the best you can until you know better.
 Then when you know better, do better.” - Maya Angelou